prakhar1989/hugo-blog/projects.md

 <div class="project-item">
 	<h3><a href="https://github.com/prakhar1989/Reco_Engine">Recommendation Engine using Collaborative Filtering</a></h3>
 	<p class="stack">Python</p>
-	<p>After Andrew Ng's awesome class on <a href="https://www.coursera.org/course/ml">Machine Learning</a> I was extremely excited to try our some of my newly learnt ML skillz on a more practical project in a more practical language (Octave was quite boring!).
+	<p>After Andrew Ng's awesome class on <a href="https://www.coursera.org/course/ml">Machine Learning</a> I was extremely excited to try our some of my newly learnt ML skills on a more practical project in a more practical language (Octave was quite boring!).
 What could be better than building your own recommendation engine based on collaborative filtering - <a href="http://en.wikipedia.org/wiki/Netflix_Prize">the algorithm that was originally used by Amazon and Netflix for their recommendation engines!</a> The project was inspired by a very cool <a href="http://files.grouplens.org/papers/algs.pdf">paper</a> on the same topic by the leading authors in this field and the creators of the GroupLens database.
 The result was a nifty implementation of the paper and some interesting recommendations that no longer seemed like magic!</p>
 </div>
 </li>